Chapter 4 The health effects of secondhand smoke

 4.5.3 Exposure in disadvantaged groups

-Disadvantaged populations are more likely to be exposed to secondhand smoke than the general population and this contributes to the greater burden of ill-health.
-Due to the disparities in smoking rates, people in lower socioeconomic groups are more likely to be exposed to secondhand smoke in the home.8,9 Children in the most disadvantaged households are far more likely to live with at least one smoker, and among households with a smoker, disadvantaged households are more likely to allow smoking indoors—see Sections 9.1.6 and 9.2.5.and Section 8.7.4
+Disadvantaged populations are more likely to be exposed to secondhand smoke than the general population,6-9 and this contributes to the greater burden of ill-health that such populations commonly experience.
+Due to the disparities in smoking rates, people in lower socioeconomic groups are more likely to be exposed to secondhand smoke in the home.
+Children in the most disadvantaged households are more likely to live with at least one person who smokes, and among households with a person who smokes, disadvantaged households are more likely to allow smoking indoors—see Sections 9.1.6 and 9.2.5 and Section 8.7.4.

 Relevant news and research